 But first of all, let's look back over the last few months to take a step back and see how best to become optimistic again:

-The observation, in short:
+The observation, in brief:

-This snowball effect undeniably contributes to the appearance of an almost psychotic state in which we no longer know whether the information that comes to us is objective and reliable.
+This snowball effect contributes to the appearance of an almost psychotic state in which we no longer know whether the information that comes to us is objective and reliable.
 This gives free rein to the most far-fetched theories and psychological biases of all kinds.

 What if it's not so bad?
 The Good News :

-Boris Cyrulnik, a psychoanalyst, said, "Unlike in the United States, where the term 'resilience' is in common use as a marker of optimism, in Europe it is more difficult to impose it, as if we had a penchant for miserabilism".
+Boris Cyrulnik, a psychoanalyst, said, "Unlike in the United States, where the term 'resilience' is in common use as a marker of optimism, in Europe it is more difficult to impose it as if we had a penchant for miserabilism".

 It is true that Europe (except perhaps Scandinavia) is not known for its optimistic spirit.
 Why not try to change that?

-Okay, what about business?
+Okay, but what about business?